anilbhatt1/EVA4P1_S15A_Depth_FG_Detection_DataPrep/README.md

 #### Data preperation details are as listed below

 1. This part deals with data preparation which will be later used by a network that will predict foreground from background and how far foreground is from camera w.r.to background (depth).
-2. Since data required for training this network is not publicly available & crowdsourcing is also not possible, data preparation strategy as follows were adopted.
+2. Since data required for training this network is not publicly available & crowdsourcing is also not possible, data preparation strategy as follows was adopted.
 3. Downloaded 100 background images from web.
-Images of public places mostly malls & shopping complexes were downloaded.
-Resized them to 192x192
+Images of public places (mostly malls & shopping complexes) were selected for download.
+Resized them to 192x192.
 4. Downloaded 100 foreground images.
-Images of people were selected.
-Removed the background using Microsoft power point using 'Remove Background' option thereby adding transparent layer.
-After that cropped this image using 'Crop' option under 'Format' tab in PPT to select object only.
-Then saved this image in 'png' format so that transparency (alpha channel) is retained.
+Images of people were selected for download.
+Removed the background using Microsoft power point 'Remove Background' option thereby adding transparent layer.
+Cropped this image using 'Crop' option under 'Format' tab in PPT so that object only is retained.
+Then saved the image in 'png' format so that transparency (alpha channel) is retained.
-5. Flipped the 100 background images we created in step 3 and saved it.
-This makes total 200 background images (100 – Regular, 100 – Flipped) all in jpg format
+5. Flipped the 100 background images created in step 3.
+This makes total 200 background images (100 – Regular, 100 – Flipped) all in jpg format.

 ###### Sample BG images
 ![Sample_BG_Images](https://github.com/anilbhatt1/EVA4P1_S15A_Depth_FG_Detection_DataPrep/blob/master/Images_For_ReadMe/BG_Sample10.png)